Azure/Industrial-IoT/docs/howto-run-microservices-locally.md

 5. Start debugging by pressing the "Start" button or hitting F5.
 6. [Ensure the Microservices are running](#Ensure-the-Microservices-are-running)

-## Ensure the Azure Industrial IoT Microservices are running
+## Ensure the Microservices are running

 After starting open a browser window to: